abviv/NSE_ultra_fetch/variant_anubis/Readme.md

 ---May create problems on saturdays and sundays since i haven't created an exception to deal with it {SOLVED}

----Threading and scheduling concepts are use which might cause some interference with the main thread {NOT FOUND}
+---Threading and scheduling concepts are in use which might cause some interference with the main thread {NOT FOUND}

 =======Running instructions=======